SDpower/ccusage_go/README.md

 ## About

-`ccusage-go` is a Go implementation of the popular [ccusage](https://github.com/ryoppippi/ccusage) tool by [@ryoppippi](https://github.com/ryoppippi).
+`ccusage_go` is a Go implementation of the popular [ccusage](https://github.com/ryoppippi/ccusage) tool by [@ryoppippi](https://github.com/ryoppippi).
 This version maintains compatibility with the original TypeScript version while offering significant performance improvements and reduced memory footprint.

 ## Why Go Version?